Offences by entrepreneurs and legal persons

 The breach of duty occurred in the course of the activities of the legal person, in direct connection with the activities of the legal person or for the benefit of the legal person or in its interest.

-In contrast to the previous case, we can imagine a situation where a managing director of a company commits a traffic offence in his personal car and at his leisure, which is in no way related to the activities of the legal person.
+In contrast to the previous case, we can imagine a situation where the managing director of a company commits a traffic offence in his personal car and at his leisure, which is in no way related to the activities of the legal person.
 He will therefore be liable for it as a natural person.

 All of the above conditions must be met for the liability of a legal person to arise.